Camila Cabello Insists Taylor Swift Friendship Is Based On Boys, Not Music

 “Our friendship has never been about career or anything professional,” she said.
 “I tell her about boys and cry to her about boys.
 She’ll give me advice like, ‘No, do not text him back.'”

-But, that’s not stopping Camila from sharing her new music with the pop star.
+However, that’s not stopping Camila from sharing her new music with the pop star.
 She can’t wait for the day that she can share her new music with Taylor.

 “But I’m so excited for the day that I get to play her my music because she is seriously one of the reasons I started songwriting.
 I feel like we have something really cool where we can be honest with each other, and we can just be girls, talking about stupid crushes.
 It’s the best.”